 Although the flower markets tend to be a little less colorful this time of year, there's no reason your Thanksgiving table has to suffer.
 Choose in-season alternatives to add wow factor.
-Accents like miniature pumpkins, berried branches, and leafy greens tuck beautifully into a wooden bowl for a centerpiece that speaks to the autumn timeframe.
+Accents like miniature pumpkins, berried branches, and leafy greens tuck beautifully into a wooden bowl for a centerpiece that speaks to the autumnal time frame.

 (image credit: Anne Sage)

 If you'd like to skip the formality of a centerpiece, go for distinctive place settings instead.
 Start with a plain white tablecloth and contrasting runner down the center.
-Then, on each plate place a miniature pumpkin with unusual patterning (or, for a mix-and-match look, a collection of pumpkins and gourds in multiple colors).
+On each plate place a miniature pumpkin with unusual markings (or for a mix-and-match look, use a variety of pumpkins and gourds in multiple colors).

-Tuck seasonal mementos -- think nuts and pinecones -- in glass containers to create a pick-up-and-place centerpiece.
+Tuck seasonal mementoes -- think nuts and pinecones -- in glass containers to create a pick-up-and-place centerpiece.

 There's a clever way to remind you and your family of the true reason for the season -- and create a centerpiece in the process, too.
-Each day of November, have family members write something they are thankful for on a leaf shape, cut from multicolored construction paper (search the Internet for copyright-free art).
-Punch a hole in the top of each leaf and use string or twine to tie from a branch.
-You can paint the top of the branch white or leave it natural.
+Each day of November, have family members write something they are thankful for on a leaf shape, cut from construction paper in fall colors (search the Internet for copyright-free art).
+Punch a hole in the top of each leaf, and tie on string or twine to hang from a branch.
+You can paint the branch white or leave it natural.
 Prop the branch in a tall vase filled with acorns, nuts, or small rocks.

-What better way to bring the smells of the season to the table than to create a centerpiece focused on your favorite autumn herbs?
-To create, fill distinctive vases or glasses with tall sections of herbs, including sage, thyme, and rosemary.
-If the containers are very small, try one at each place setting, or space several down the center of a table.
+What better way to bring the scents of the season to the table than to create a centerpiece focused on your favorite autumn herbs?
+Fill distinctive vases or glasses with tall cuts of herbs, including sage, thyme, and rosemary.
+If the containers are small, try one at each place setting, or space several down the center of a table.

 Editor's Tip: A great part of this display is its portability -- simply lift and set elsewhere to make way for the Thanksgiving feast.

 This Thanksgiving buffet proves that presentation really does make all the difference.
 Drape harvest-theme table runners across a wood buffet table.
-Serve favorite Thanksgiving dishes -- from mouthwatering turkey to fluffy sweet potatoes -- in simple white serving dishes.
-Dress up the rest of the Thanksgiving table with a pair of earthy brown candles and use a pretty Japanese maple as a backdrop by setting it on the floor.
+Serve favorite Thanksgiving dishes -- mouthwatering turkey, fluffy sweet potatoes, crisp-tender green beans -- in simple white serving dishes.
+Dress up the rest of the Thanksgiving table with a pair of earthy brown candles, and use a pretty Japanese maple as a backdrop by setting it on the floor.